davipaula/address-book/README.md

 ```

 #### Logging out via endpoints
-Users can logout with a GET request to http://localhost:8000/v1/auth/logout/
+Users can logout with a GET request to http://localhost:8000/v1/auth/logout/ Please note that a token needs to be included in the Authorization header.

 ### Endpoints